-16 Different management body structures can be observed in EU Member States.
+&lt;sup>21 Various management body structures can be observed in EU Member States.
 In some Member States a single-tier structure is common, i.e. supervisory and management functions of the management body are exercised within a single body.
 In other Member States a two-tier structure is common, with two independent bodies being established, one for the management function and the other for the supervision of the management function.